 For more information, please contact Meg Zetzer 440-449-7880 or 440-461-0066 ext 164

 The Sacrament of the Eucharist is a Sacrament of Initiation.
-Baptized adults who have not celebrated their First Eucharist can contact Meg Zetzer at 440-449-7880 ext 164, to discuss your situation and to enroll in the Rite of Christian Initiation for Adults (RCIA).
+Baptized adults who have not celebrated their First Holy Communion can contact Meg Zetzer at 440-449-7880 ext 164, to discuss your situation and to enroll in the Rite of Christian Initiation for Adults (RCIA).

 Ordinarily, children are prepared to celebrate the Sacrament of the Eucharist in second grade.
 An extensive preparation program for the children includes classroom instruction, home-school lessons, an orientation meeting for parents, an education meeting for parents, a parent-child supper meeting, and a retreat for the children.
 The sacrament may be celebrated in a large group on a Saturday morning or in a small group during one of the weekend parish liturgies after Easter.